What are the MTHFR Symptoms?

-One of the other indicators of having one or more of the MTHFR gene mutations is the inability to fall pregnant, mthfr mutations are often a big part in having a history of miscarriage or a family history of miscarriage.
+One of the other indicators of having one or more of the MTHFR gene mutations is the inability to fall pregnant, mthfr mutations are often a big part of having a history of miscarriage or a family history of miscarriage.

-Folate or folic acid plays a significant role in pregnancy and developmental problems, for those that have active MTHFR variants will often have an inability to properly use folate, a mutation may lower conversion of folate to “active” folate.
+Folate or folic acid plays a significant role in pregnancy and developmental problems, for those that have active MTHFR variants will often have an inability to properly use folate, a mutation may lower the conversion of folate to “active” folate.
 If you have been trying to fall pregnant unsuccessfully, if you have had one or more miscarriages or you have a history of miscarriages, get yourself tested for MTHFR.

 Mental Illness & MTHFR gene variant